Did you finish reading Poison and Honey already? You may have noticed the afterward where I promised a free prequel short story on my website.

 Part 2 will be up in two weeks!
 Part 2 is available now!
 CLICK HERE to keep reading.

-If you haven’t already, make sure you follow my blog by entering your email in the space to the left (or below if you’re on a mobile).
+If you haven’t already, make sure you follow my blog by clicking or entering your email in the space below.
 It’ll send new posts straight to your inbox so you never miss an update.

 As always, thanks for reading!